kaliop/docker-images/php/apache/7.2/Readme.md

 Apache web server image to run your PHP project.

-Image is built on Debian Jessie.
+Image is built on Debian Stretch.

 Available software packages installed are: